xyz0105/arzooweb.github.io/index.md

-# AR FOR THE NASHVILLE ZOO
+# Nashville Zoo Scavenger Hunt

 Welcome to the website for the Nashville Zoo's App!
 Here you'll find information and features of the app!